mayamcdougall/NotePaper/README.md

 * Major Rewrite.
 Cleaned up a large amount of code.
 * Removed "#" code from 1.3.2 because this url hack has been fixed in Pico 1.0.
 * Sub-Navigation support now supplements the removed "#" code.
-* Replaced "ToC" in config with "toc" for consistency.
+* Renamed "ToC" in config to "toc" for consistency.
 * Open Graph image option for Facebook Shares.
 * Widgets are now tagged with the "Widget" Meta Header.
 Folder location is now irrelevant.
 * "Blog" Meta Header hides pages from Navigation.